brc20pm/documentation/docs/guide/preparations.md

 # Development preparation

-In this document we will download & install Visual Studio Code and BitScpt plug-ins to prepare for the next development
+In this document we will download & install Visual Studio Code and OrdScript plug-ins to prepare for the next development

 ## install VSCode